freenas/freenas-docs/userguide/services.rst

   overhead.

-.. needs link to smb1 knowledgebase article, when it is published.
-Adjust title of link, if necessary.

 The SMB1 protocol is deprecated and vulnerable.
 Some older clients still require it.
 Before enabling SMB1, see `Why You Should Not Use SMB1